Conor Maher

 The specific process for revocation will depend on the LA’s individual policy, however general themes can be applied across all LAs.

-The driver under investigation will usually be invited to attend the Licensing Sub-Committee hearing in order to present any evidence in their defence, and to make representations to the Committee.
+The driver under investigation will usually be invited to attend the Licencing Sub-Committee hearing in order to present any evidence in their defence, and to make representations to the Committee.
 The driver is usually permitted to be represented by a lawyer before the hearing, although there is no formal entitlement to representation.

-In situations where the matter is referred to the Sub-Committee, the members may dismiss the complaint, uphold the complaint and revoke the driver’s licence, or in certain circumstances uphold the complaint but decide only to suspend the driver’s license for a certain period of time.
+In situations where the matter is referred to the Sub-Committee, the members may dismiss the complaint, uphold the complaint and revoke the driver’s licence, or in certain circumstances uphold the complaint but decide only to suspend the driver’s licence for a certain period of time.

-Where a complaint is made which is less serious, this will usually be referred to the LA’s Licensing Officer who will deal with the matter under their delegated powers – namely the power to suspend a driver’s license for no more than 2 weeks.
+Where a complaint is made which is less serious, this will usually be referred to the LA’s Licensing Officer who will deal with the matter under their delegated powers – namely the power to suspend a driver’s licence for no more than 2 weeks.

 How can I appeal a revocation?